5-Wood Vs 3-Hybrid: Which One Should You Carry & Why

 Today's hybrids are quite easy to get a loft, which is advantageous if you frequently find yourself in the 180-200 yard zone and need to stop the ball on the green.

-Here's an informative video (12 minutes 21 seconds) from James Robinson Golf's YouTube Channel.
-Watch to see the actual difference between a 3-hybrid and 5-wood when in action.
+Here’s an informative video (12 minutes 21 seconds) from James Robinson Golf‘s YouTube Channel.
+Watch to see the actual difference between a 3-hybrid and a 5-wood when in action.

 Factors to Consider